vb-consulting/Norm.net/Documentation/reference/extension-methods.md

     .Single();
 ```

-- Sometimes we want to set a specific database type to a positional parameter.
+- Sometimes, we want to set a specific database type to a positional parameter.

-- In that cases, we can use a two values tuple, where first value is parameter value and second value is specific database type.
+- In those cases, we can use a two values tuple, where the first value is the parameter value and the second value is the specific database type.

 - Database type value of system enum [`System.Data.DbType`](https://learn.microsoft.com/en-us/dotnet/api/system.data.dbtype).
 Example: